fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 UHEX                   =  DIGIT / %x41-46 ; A-F uppercase
 ```
-Figure: Augmented Backus-Naur Syntax for the Fingerprint Attribute {#abnf}
+Figure 2: Augmented Backus-Naur Syntax for the Fingerprint Attribute

 Following RFC 3279 [@!RFC3279] as updated by RFC 4055 [@!RFC4055],
 therefore, the defined hash functions are 'SHA-1' [@!FIPS.180-2.2002]